artifice-idustries/docs/osc-dictionary.md

 ## Transport Layer

 The Stamp OSC API can be used by either UDP and TCP transport layers.
 Stamp listens for incoming OSC packets on port 24601.
-When talking to Stamp via UDP, each OSC packet corresponds to one UDP datagram.
-Replies to OSC via UDP are sent to port 24602.
 When talking to Stamp via TCP, packets are framed using the double END SLIP protocol [RFC 1055](https://tools.ietf.org/rfc/rfc1055.txt) as required by the [OSC 1.1 specification](http://opensoundcontrol.org/introduction-osc).
-Replies to OSC via TCP are sent to port 24601.

 ## Reply Format